qooxdoo/documentation/development/howto/internationalization.md

-A coherent set of these conventions taken together is usually referred to as a [locale](http://en.wikipedia.org/wiki/Locale), and they are signified by a country code or some derivative thereof. _en_, _en_US_ and _en_UK_ for example signify three distinct locales that are used in English speaking countries.
-The understanding is that there is a sort of inheritance relation between more general and more specific locales, so that e.g. _en_US_ only needs to specify the items in which it deviates from the more general _en_ locale, and relies on the _en_ settings for all other on which they agree.
-For historical reasons there is a common "ancestor" to all locales which is called _C_.
-If not specified all locale settings fall back to those given in _C_ (which is mostly a copy of _en_).
-Qooxdoo supports this fall-back chain of locale settings by looking up a specific item e.g first in _ en_US_ (if that were the current locale), then _en_ and then in _C_.
+A coherent set of these conventions taken together is usually referred to as a [locale](http://en.wikipedia.org/wiki/Locale), and they are signified by a country code or some derivative thereof. `en`, `en_US` and `en_UK` for example signify three distinct locales that are used in English speaking countries.
+The understanding is that there is a sort of inheritance relation between more general and more specific locales, so that e.g. `en_US` only needs to specify the items in which it deviates from the more general `en` locale, and relies on the `en` settings for all other on which they agree.
+For historical reasons there is a common "ancestor" to all locales which is called `C`.
+If not specified all locale settings fall back to those given in `C` (which is mostly a copy of `en`).
+Qooxdoo supports this fall-back chain of locale settings by looking up a specific item e.g first in ` en_US` (if that were the current locale), then `en` and then in `C`.

-To support such regional settings, Qooxdoo uses data from the CLDR project, the _"Common Locale Data Repository"_, which collects data for known locales in a set of XML files.
+To support such regional settings, Qooxdoo uses data from the CLDR project, the "Common Locale Data Repository", which collects data for known locales in a set of XML files.
 See the project's [home page](http://cldr.unicode.org)
         and [terms of use](http://www.unicode.org/copyright.html).